NVIDIA-Omniverse/kit-extension-sample-spawn-prims/README.md

 ## Adding This Extension

 To add a this extension to your Omniverse app:
-1. Go into: Extension Manager -> Gear Icon -> Extension Search Path
+1. Go into: Extension Manager -> Hamburger Icon -> Settings -> Extension Search Path
 2. Add this as a search path: `git://github.com/NVIDIA-Omniverse/kit-extension-sample-spawn-prims.git?branch=main&dir=exts`

+Alternatively:
+1. Download or Clone the extension, unzip the file if downloaded
+2. Copy the `exts` folder path within the extension folder
+    - i.e. home/.../kit-extension-sample-spawn-prims/exts (Linux) or C:/.../kit-extension-sample-spawn-prims/exts (Windows)
+3. Go into: Extension Manager -> Hamburger Icon -> Settings -> Extension Search Path
+4. Add the `exts` folder path as a search path

 ## Linking with an Omniverse app